Search

 Recipe| Roasted Veggie Root Mix

 As promised, here is the recipe for my Roasted Vegetable Root Mix.
-This one came from having an over abundance of root veggies that I needed to do something with, so feel free to modify all ingredients to match your tastes and what you have in the kitchen.
+This one came from having an overabundance of root veggies that I needed to do something with, so feel free to modify all ingredients to match your tastes and what you have in the kitchen.
 Nothing here needs to be exact.
-This dish is so healthy and vibrant…. even my two year old loves it!
+This dish is so healthy and vibrant…. even my two-year-old loves it!

 Ingredients: